tyoung3/streamwork/README.md

 QuickStart
 ----------

 	* Download and install Go [v1.11.0 or better is best.
-1.9.7 and up should also work.
+	  1.9.7 and up may also work.
 	  Previous versions will need to run under $GOPATH/src without module/version support].
-	* Create a new directory in $GOPATH/mod.
+	* Create a new directory, $GOPATH/mod/foo.
 	* Change directory to $GOPATH/mod/foo.
 	* Create $GOPATH/mod/foo/main.go:
 ```